Recent events have shocked and saddened us, as the very real pain and suffering in our society has come to the surface.

 We know the arts have the power to unite, to expose and heal deeply ingrained wrongs, which is why we do what we do.
 Awareness, education and action is vital.
 We need to listen to those that are affected.
 We need to examine our own attitudes, behaviours and perspectives.
 We need to address it, and make changes within our spheres of influence.

 At Justice in Motion we are committed to equality and ensuring that all people feel welcome, supported and respected, no matter their background, skin colour, or ability.
 And so we will be more intentional, and take concrete decisions that will further improve equality, diversity and inclusivity within our own organisation.

-We will start at the top and look to appoint a new trustee from BAME background, as well as going forwards recruit for our board and management with more diversity on mind.
-We will redouble our efforts to recruit BAME artists for new projects, and offer placements to young BAME people at the start of their careers.
+We will start at the top and look to appoint new trustees, inviting applications especially from Black, Asian and ethnically diverse people, as well as going forwards recruit for our board and management with more diversity on mind.
+We will redouble our efforts to recruit Black, Asian and ethnically diverse artists for new projects, and offer placements to young Black, Asian and ethnically diverse people at the start of their careers.